airsonic-advanced/airsonic-advanced/README.md

 - Performance enhancements
   - A more efficient and compliant streaming engine, utilizing piping and threading
   - Removal of pessimistic locking throughout the software in favor of more modern concurrency techniques
+  - Much faster UI rendering for browsers, especially for massive playlists
   - Aggressively uses multi-threading and parallelization for most operations, including but not limited to:
-    - Massively parallelized engine for media scanning (media scanning is done much much faster)
+    - Massively parallelized engine for media scanning (media scanning is done much much faster, ~8x)
     - Other various use cases utilizing async or parallel options via fork-join pools
   - Use of websockets to communicate with web-clients instead of polling
     - Much lighter on resource utilization as well as more dynamic